 The E register is displayed as either EU and EL or ED.
 Whenever the E register is being displayed, the A and Q registers cannot be displayed and vice versa.
-The register(s) currently displayed is denoted by the illumination of one of the three register display indicators located above each of the two arithmetic register displays.
+The register(s) currently displayed is denoted by the illumination of one of the three register display indicators located between the register displays.

-Figure 5-2 illustrates specific digit functions when the EU EL register is displayed on the Integrated Console.
-Figure 5-3 illustrates the digit functions when the ED register is displayed.
+Figure 5-2 illustrates specific digit functions when the $E_U$ $E_L$ register is displayed on the console.
+Figure 5-3 illustrates the digit functions when the $E_D$ register is displayed.

 The ED register may be entered directly with any of the 10 numeric keyboard characters.
 As each digit is entered, the preceding digit is shifted one digit position left, increasing its significance.
 Each succeeding entry shifts the digits one position left and inserts the newly entered digit into the lowest order position.
 After a maximum of 13 digits have been entered (including the overflow digit) the uppermost characters are shifted end-off as additional characters are entered.
 The EU EL register cannot be entered into by a keyboard operation.
 Appropriate inter-register transfer instructions must be utilized for entry into this register.
-Refer to the BCD section of Appendix B for an illustration of the ED register as displayed on the optional 3200 console.